When you think about sending your newsletter or starting an email marketing plan do any of these thoughts go through your mind?

 "I don't have enough people on my email list."

 "I have nothing exciting to say."

-Does any of the above resonate with you?
+Do any of the above thoughts resonate with you?

-If so, know that you're not alone, these are common fears that pretty much everyone who has limited to no experience with email marketing feels.
+If so, know that you're not alone, these are common fears that pretty much everyone feels at one time or another when it comes to email marketing.
 They're very common assumptions.